 TB Reporting Requirements

 Physicians are required by Washington State law to report suspected cases of active TB to their county health department immediately.
 Do not wait for culture confirmation, as that may take up to 2 months.
 Delayed reporting may contribute to worsening disease and increased transmission of TB infection among those in close contact with the active patient.

 When you refer a patient who is exhibiting symptoms of tuberculosis to the Snohomish County Health Department, please call to make an appointment.

 You do not need to refer a case of extrapulmonary TB for treatment; you only need to report it.
 Status reports on each patient with extrapulmonary TB are requested to be furnished to the TB Program every other month.

 Positive Skin Test Results

 Positive skin test results do not need to be reported, though they may be referred for further evaluation if the chest X-ray is abnormal.

-The Snohomish Health District's Introduction to Placing and Interpreting TB Skin Tests (PDF) is a free workshop for healthcare workers.
+The Snohomish County Health Department's Introduction to Placing and Interpreting TB Skin Tests (PDF) is a free workshop for healthcare workers.
 It focuses on preventing the spread of TB in Snohomish County by teaching healthcare workers how to place and interpret a TB skin test (PDF).
 The class includes: